hippiehunter/dblbook/src/guessing_game/guessing_game.md

 proc
 ```

 The first of these lines (`main`) indicates the starting point of the program.
 In DBL, "main" is a special keyword used to define the entry point of the application.
 As you've seen in the "Hello World" example, you can skip the "main" keyword and just start with proc.
-In this example, however, we're using a fully declared main`**Why?
-Any reason?`.
+In this example, however, we're using a fully declared main.
 The next line, `proc`, signals the transition from the data division to the procedure division of the main routine.
 The procedure division contains the statements that perform the tasks of the program.

 The first line under `proc` is this: